ByeongjunGil/GrainSTEM/README.md

    pip install -r requirements.txt
    ```

-2. Place the raw dataset for the ROI you want to analyze in `data/`.
+2. Download the raw dataset for the ROI you want to analyze from Zenodo and place it in `data/`.

 3. In `Part1_grain_segmentation.ipynb`, set `dataset_name` (and the matching `data/<name>.h5` path) in the configuration cell, then run all cells.
 Adjust `n_components` to roughly the expected number of grains in the ROI if needed.